MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/background-operations.md

 ## Receive notification of result

-Background operations can be performed with the option of receiving notification through a callback URL upon completion, or by subscribing to the Business Event called **OnBackgroundOperationComplete**, which is triggered each time a background operation finishes.
+Background operations can be performed with the option of receiving notification through a callback URL upon completion, or by subscribing to the SDK Message called **OnBackgroundOperationComplete**, which is triggered each time a background operation finishes.

-To configure this event, refer to the [Register a WebHook](register-web-hook.md) instructions, and ensure that you set the message name as **OnBackgroundOperationComplete** in asynchronous mode.
+To configure this message, refer to the [Register a plug-in](https://learn.microsoft.com/power-apps/developer/data-platform/register-plug-in) instructions, and ensure that you set the message name as **OnBackgroundOperationComplete** in asynchronous mode.
 Additionally, set the 'Auto Delete' to 'true' so that the [System Job (AsyncOperation)](reference/entities/asyncoperation.md) record is automatically removed, and set the stage to **Post Operation** or higher.

 ---